bibhistctxt/bibhistctxt.github.io/_posts/2022-07-11-merneptah-stele.md

 That was soon to change – Petrie was about to make what he called his “great discovery”.[^4]

 As we’ve said, Petrie was out there digging a series of temples.
-One of the mysteries he solved was that of the missing temple of Pharaoh Amenhotep III - he’s the Pharaoh you’ll have seen if you’ve been to the British Museum and gone to see the Rosetta Stone, [[PIC: ENTRANCE TO ROSETTA STONE AREA IN BRITISH MUSEUM]] - you’ll probably have gone through this door to get to it.
-That statue on the right is of that Amenhotep III, found at the site Petrie was excavating.
+One of the mysteries he solved was that of the missing temple of Pharaoh Amenhotep III - he’s the Pharaoh you’ll have seen if you’ve been to the British Museum and gone to see the Rosetta Stone - you’ll probably have gone through the door in the image below to get to it.
+The statue on the right is of that Amenhotep III, found at the site Petrie was excavating.

+{% include figure image_path="/assets/images/beyond-apologetics-merneptah-stele/04_british_museum_amenhotep_iii.jpg" caption="Amenhotep III's head in the British Museum" %}

 If you’ve been on a tour of Luxor you may have been to Amenhotep III’s mortuary temple - it’s common for tour buses to stop off at the Colossi of Memnon - they stand in front of what remains of that temple.

+{% include figure image_path="/assets/images/beyond-apologetics-merneptah-stele/05_temple_of_amenhotep_iii.jpg" caption="The temple of Amenhotep III.
+Note the two triangle highlights on the right indicating the location of the colossi of Memnon." %}

+Anyway, if you look at a photo you’ll see that much of his mortuary temple is… gone:

+{% include figure image_path="/assets/images/beyond-apologetics-merneptah-stele/05a_temple_of_amenhotep_iii_empty.jpg" caption="The temple of Amenhotep III... empty." %}

-Anyway, [[PIC: APPLE MAPS OF AREA]] as we were saying if you look at a photo you’ll see that much of his mortuary temple is… gone.
-Now, it’s gone for a number of reasons, like, earthquakes, and flooding, but [[PIC: MERNEPTAH]] the main culprit is our Pharaoh Merneptah.
+Now, it’s gone for a number of reasons, like, earthquakes, and flooding, but the main culprit is our Pharaoh Merneptah.

+{% include figure image_path="/assets/images/beyond-apologetics-merneptah-stele/06_merneptah.jpg" caption="Pharaoh Merneptah" %}

 What Petrie discovered is that in building his own mortuary temple, Merneptah raided Amenhotep III’s mortuary temple for parts.